ChordPro/chordpro/docs/content/ChordPro-Configuration-Format-Strings.md

 The ChordPro reference implementation provides additional metadata:

- * `chords`: A comma-separated list of chords used in this song.

  * `chordpro`: The string `"ChordPro"`.

  * `chordpro.songsource`: The input file name for the song.